 Prior to joining the Foundation in 1996, Dr. Cole worked in foreign aid and research-related positions, living and working in Asia for 14 years.
 He served in USAID from 1987-1995, first Indonesia and then in Washington, D.C.
 In the Bureau for the Near East, where he established and managed the Governance and Democracy Program immediately following the first Gulf War, and later in the Bureau for Europe and the Independent States (former Soviet Union), where he established a political economy strategic planning unit.
 Dr. Cole has lived in Asia for more than 13 years working in foreign aid and research-related positions focused on economic policy research, democracy and governance reform, social change, strategic planning and management, and innovative project design and evaluation.

-Education: Bachelor’s degree in Natural Sciences and Mathematics from Washington & Lee University; master’s and doctor of philosophy degrees in Cultural Anthropology from Washington University.
+Education: Bachelor’s degree in Natural Sciences and Mathematics from Washington & Lee University; master’s and doctoral degrees in Cultural Anthropology from Washington University (St. Louis).